Pages have a unique friendly url and are organized as nested tree and represent the structure of your website.

 Beside a language, a page has attributes for name, title, visibility, published and restriction status and all SEO relevant attributes like meta tags and meta descriptions.

-Every page layout needs at least a name.
+Every page type needs at least a name.
 You don't need to set every option.
-It depends on what you need for pages with that layout type.
+It depends on what you need for pages with that type.

-The name of the layout used for views and inside the database.
-You can render a layout with the
+The name of the page type used for views and inside the database.
+You can render a page by type with the

-A list of element names that can be placed on this layout i.e.
+A list of element names that can be placed on this type of page i.e.

 Elements are defined inside the

 A list of element names that are autogenerated after creating a Page of that type.

 trueand the user can only choose this page type once inside a language tree.